HL7/fhir-patient-correction/input/pagecontent/examples.md

 David uses his patient-facing app to import his medical records from Westside Clinic.
 He notices that his latest record shows a medication that he has never taken.
 David uses his patient app to send a message to Westside Clinic requesting that the medication be removed from his record.

 Westside reviews the request and the patient's records, consulting with providers as needed to determine if the requested correction is appropriate.
-Westside asks David for additional information, but David cannot proof that he has never taken the medication.
+Westside asks David for additional information, but David cannot prove that he has never taken the medication.
 Westside does not feel comfortable removing the medication from his record.
 Westside notifies David that the correction will not be made, explaining that the medication was prescribed but never taken.
 David logs into his patient app and sees the notification that his record has not been changed, but disagrees with the justification for no change.
 David uses his patient app to log a formal disagreement with the provider.

 Westside receives the disagreement, but does not change their stance.
 Westside logs the disagreement and notifies David that the disagreement has been logged.